Libyan parliament appoints new prime minister in challenge to unity government | DW | 10.02.2022

 Libya's parliament on Thursday said it had "unanimously approved" a new prime minister, in a challenge to the war-torn country's interim government.

-Parliament speaker Aguila Saleh said former Interior Minister Fathi Bashagha had been tipped to head the government.
+Parliament speaker Aguila Saleh said former Interior Minister Fathi Bashaga had been tipped to head the government.

 Libya has not had a stable government since former ruler Moammar Gadhafi was toppled in 2011.
 Since then, ongoing power struggles between rival political factions have kept the country in chaos.